Automation Fuels Anti-Immigration Fears. Time to Rethink How We Talk About It?

 Gamez-Djokic and Waytz tested their hypothesis across 12 studies.

 Seven studies used archival data from 1986 to 2017 across the United States and Europe to establish that people who perceived automation as having a more harmful impact on workers also tended to have more negative attitudes toward immigrants.
-This relationship persisted across the time span even after adjusting for political ideology and perceptions of other employment-related threats (e.g., unions, inflation, companies sending jobs overseas).
+This relationship persisted across the timespan even after adjusting for political ideology and perceptions of other employment-related threats (e.g., unions, inflation, companies sending jobs overseas).
+“These findings suggest that automation concerns are associated with anti-immigrant sentiment, irrespective of concerns about employment more broadly,” the researchers wrote.

 Four studies used correlational and experimental methods to investigate how automation influences perceptions of group threat toward immigrants and support for restrictive immigration policies.
 The first two studies assessed 265 participants’ perceptions of immigrants using both realistic-threat subscales (e.g., “Immigrants should be eligible for the same health care benefits received by Americans who cannot pay for their health care”) and symbolic-threat subscales (e.g., “The values and beliefs of immigrants regarding moral and religious issues are not compatible with the beliefs and values of most Americans”).

 In a final study, Gamez-Djokic and Waytz asked participants to consider a scenario involving a company seeking layoffs so it can cut costs under one of two conditions: either by restructuring and downsizing certain departments, or by adopting new technology that will automate many tasks currently done by human workers.
+Participants were asked to indicate what percentage of different kinds of workers the company should lay off.
 Those in the automation condition decided to lay off a greater percentage of immigrants than did participants in the restructuring condition.

 Across their research, Gamez-Djokic and Waytz found that people who perceive automation as a greater threat to employment also tend to hold negative perceptions about immigrants.
 They also linked automation concerns to support for restrictive immigration policies and, in the context of layoffs, an increase in discrimination against immigrants.
-These relationships, the authors wrote, underscore the importance of understanding these responses in the context of shaping future technology policy.
+These relationships, the authors wrote, underscore the importance of understanding these responses in the context of shaping future policy and messaging regarding the adoption and development of new technologies.

 APS regularly opens certain online articles for discussion on our website.
 Effective February 2021, you must be a logged-in APS member to post comments.
 By posting a comment, you agree to our Community Guidelines and the display of your profile information, including your name and affiliation.
 Any opinions, findings, conclusions, or recommendations present in article comments are those of the writers and do not necessarily reflect the views of APS or the article’s author.
 For more information, please see our Community Guidelines.